 2012 – Vail celebrates its 50th anniversary.
 Buys Kirkwood in California, Afton Alps in Minnesota, and Mt Brighton in Michigan.

 2013/2014 – Described as a hostile corporate takeover, Vail Resorts acquires Park City.
 They also finalize plans to combine Park City and Canyons.

 2015 – Vail Resorts purchases its first international ski area, Perisher in Australia.

 2016 – Vail Resorts buys North America’s largest ski area, Whistler Blackcomb as well as Wilmot Mountain in Wisconsin.
 The combined price tag– $1.42 billion dollars!

 2017 – Vail buys Stowe Mountain Resort for a reported $50 million.
 Peak season, day lift tickets at Vail/Beaver Creek are priced at $175.

-The only question that remains is, “what resort will be scooped up next.”
-Our guess is that the train has only just left the station and if Vail Resorts is going to put its foot down in the east coast market, it’s likely only their first step.
+The only question that remains is, “what resort will be scooped up next?”
+Our guess is that the train has only just left the station.
+Vail Resorts will continue to compete with the Ikon Pass and as such will be forced to up its investment in markets where their competitor is capitalizing.